 - Crowning, the opposite of cupping, is defined when the center of your floorboards is higher than the edges.
 This happens when your floor is exposed to humid conditions for a long period of time.
 It can also occur if flooring previously had a cupping issue and the edges were sanded down before the moisture content lowered to its normal level.

 You can prevent most of these problems by monitoring your flooring’s moisture content with a wood moisture meter.
-However, if you discover signs of any of these problems in your own home, contact us at West Flooring & Design and we can help you find a solution.
-In addition, we are one of the best hardwood floor installers in Southampton and, therefore, can help you avoid moisture damage issues right from the start.
+However, if you discover signs of any of these problems in your own home, contact us and we can help you find a solution.
+In addition, we are one of the best hardwood floor installers around and, therefore, can help you avoid moisture damage issues right from the start.
 We will ensure that your flooring is properly acclimated, so you won’t have to fix problems in the future and you can enjoy the look of your beautiful hardwood floors for a very long time.